enkidevs/curriculum/Python/Functional Programming/immutability/more-benefits-of-immutability.md

 class MutableShoppingBasket:
   def __init__(self, itemcount):
     if itemcount < 0:
-      raise ValueError("You can't have less than zero items in the basket!") self.itemcount = itemcount
+      raise ValueError("""You can't have
+    less than zero items in the basket!""") self.itemcount = itemcount

   def increment_items(self):
     self.itemcount +=1

   def decrement_items(self):
     self.itemcount -=1

   def __repr__(self):
-    return("Shopping Basket with " + str(self.itemcount) + " items.")
+    return("Shopping Basket with " +
+     str(self.itemcount) + " items.")
 ```

 Can you see how this constraint could be broken?
 Let's do it: